Wishing you knew more about Aboriginal culture? Search no more.

 1962 – Aboriginal people can vote again

-In March 1962 the Menzies Liberal and Country Party government finally gave the right to vote to all Aboriginal people .
-Aboriginal people now could vote in federal elections if they wished.
-Western Australia gave them the State vote in the same year.
-Queensland followed in 1965.
-With that, all Aborigines had full and equal voting rights.
+In March 1962 the Menzies Liberal and Country Party government finally gave the right to vote to all Aboriginal people.
+Aboriginal people now could vote in federal elections if they wished, regardless of state law.
+Western Australia gave them the state vote in the same year, Queensland followed in 1965, the last state to grant that right.
+With that, all Aboriginal people had full and equal voting rights.

 Voting rights they had - but equal?
 Legislative constraints still made it an offence to encourage Aboriginal people to vote, likely because of the misconception that they might be easier to induce and manipulate than others, a hint towards racial prejudice and assumptions about their intelligence.